What is Proposer / Builder Separation?

 Who can be a block proposer?

-With the Ethereum Merge, where Ethereum will become Proof-of-Stake, validators are randomly selected to be block proposers in every slot.
+With the Ethereum Merge, where Ethereum became Proof-of-Stake, validators are randomly selected to be block proposers in every slot.
 This validator creates the new block and sends it to other nodes in the network.
 At the same time, a committee of validators is randomly selected, who will vote to determine the validity of the proposed block.

 Under the PBS proposal, there's not yet a concrete answer as to who would become block proposers, but since the only thing the proposer needs to do is select the highest-fee bundle, it could be done inside a simple MPC (multiparty computation) to prevent cheating.